Suggestions

 Article information

-Methods: We conducted a bi-center observational cohort study including all children designated as CFSPID through the Madrid NBS program from July 2009 through June 2024.
-Follow-up assessments included serial sweat chloride (SC) testing, respiratory and GI evaluations, spirometry from age 5 or older, nasopharyngeal cultures, and fecal elastase measurements.
+We conducted a bi-center observational cohort study including all children designated as CFSPID through the Madrid NBS program from July 2009 to June 2024.
+Follow-up assessments included serial sweat chloride (SC) testing, respiratory and gastrointestinal (GI) evaluations, spirometry from age 5 or older, nasopharyngeal cultures, and fecal elastase measurements.

 Keywords: